-5. Run dbbuild in batch mode on the (sp_with_dataless) database, redirecting the screen output to a file you can inspect:
+5) Run dbbuild in batch mode on the (sp_with_dataless) database, redirecting the screen output to a file you can inspect:

 '''

-dbbuild -b -v master stations master-stations-dbbuild >& dbbuild.out
+dbbuild -b -v master_stations master-stations-dbbuild >& dbbuild.out

 '''

-- 6. Hand-edit the tables mentioned in the Non-Standard tables section below.
-Copy the tables to match your master_stations database name structure. - 7.
-Run dbverify on your database.
+- 6) Hand-edit the tables mentioned in the Non-Standard tables section below.
+Copy the tables to match your master stations database name structure. - 7) Run dbverify on your database.

-Procedure 6: Uploading your changes back to the repository
+2.6 Uploading changes back to the repository